Views expressed by the host documented to be almost always right 99.8% of the time.

 They have done everything they can to take Christianity out of the mainstream of American life.

-They have focused their attention of government as Santa Claus to this minority group, that every minority group they can find.
+They have focused their attention of government as Santa Claus to this minority group, every minority group they can find.

-And if you've forgotten, let me remind you, the number of men enrolling in college and universities has been declining for 10 years.
+You look at the enrollment at major universities, institutions of higher learning, and if you've forgotten, let me remind you, the number of men enrolling in college and universities has been declining for 10 years.

 The number of people going to college, the number of people coming out of there with degrees and so forth, and this massive student debt, the Democrat Party is owning more and more of them.

-Here's a poll quote from this story.
+Here's a pull quote from this story.

 The number of Democrat and Democrat-leaning registered voters who have obtained at least a college degree went from 21% in 1992 to 37% today.